bioquaintum/pyborg/README.md

 *   **`examples/`**: A collection of Jupyter Notebooks providing practical tutorials and demonstrating `pyneurorg` usage.
 *   **`src/`**: Houses the source code of the `pyneurorg` Python package.
 Inside `src/`, the `pyneurorg/` subdirectory is the main package.
 *   **`tests/`**: Contains automated tests (unit, integration) for the `pyneurorg` codebase.

+## Usage

+Refer to the Quick Start Examples or to the Jupyter Notebooks in the `examples/` directory for detailed usage instructions.
+Start with `00_Installation_and_Setup.ipynb`.

 ## Quick Start Examples